Where To Get Chickens Processed Near You: A Complete Guide

 Feed Withdrawal

-Withhold food 8-12 hours before processing to empty crops and digestive systems.
-Continue providing water.
+Withhold food 8–12 hours before processing to empty crops and digestive systems.
+Keep water available throughout.

 Transportation

-Transport birds in well-ventilated crates during cooler parts of the day.
-Avoid overcrowding to prevent stress and bruising.
+Transport birds in well-ventilated crates during the cooler part of the day.
+Avoid overcrowding — this is the leading cause of bruising and stress-related losses on drop-off day.

 Timing